pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ## Exercise 5 — Ask Bob about your system

 In this exercise, you will use Bob in IBM i Developer mode to answer system-level questions using two natural language prompts.
-This exercise takes about 10 minutes to complete.

 1. Switch back to **IBM i Developer** mode.

 2. Ask Bob which active jobs have accumulated the most CPU time: